-In Goldsworthy’s diary, he recalls how fleeting his initial (and perhaps most beautiful) sculpture was, made even more beautiful by the sun’s rays shining through it.
+In Goldsworthy’s diary, he recalls how fleeting his initial (and perhaps most beautiful) sculpture was, made even more evocative by the sun’s rays shining through it.
 He writes that “In the afternoon went back – down where made arch out of ice – larger arch – very beautiful – sun hitting it – but only for short while – made it in white shadow of wood.”
 (1982).
-There’s a melancholy to this description that earnestly belies Goldsworthy’s quiet but patient frustration at the fleeting nature of his work.
+There’s a melancholy to this description that earnestly belies Goldsworthy’s quiet frustration at the fleeting nature of his work.
 But there’s also a subtle, textural element to his description, one that reflects upon the strangeness of working with water but in a solid form.
 He calls it the “white shadow of wood”; something that is not as rigid or as pliable as the various parts of a tree but something that feels almost like a ghost-image of a living thing.
-It may be possible to read Goldsworthy’s role in this instance as a summoner of some quiet spirit that must always inevitably fall back into the other side of the living; the constantly commutable substance, dripping down into an invisible, macro underworld even beyond the reach of Orpheus.
+It may be possible to read Goldsworthy’s role in this instance as a summoner of some quiet spirit that must always inevitably fall back into the other side of the living; the constantly commutable substance, dripping down into an invisible, macro underworld beyond.

 In his diary, Goldsworthy writes of returning to the arch the next day and is almost jubilantly surprised at its clinging onto existence.
 It is at this point where he removed the stone supports from underneath, allowing the arch to stand for itself:

 Overnight – wind – overcast went to arch – early – still there!!

 But melting quickly.

 ice arch.
 (1982)